For a Dreamy Night

 Mercato Mayfair

 Want to dine in a truly surprising place?
-Head to Mercato Mayfair, a deconsecrated Anglican Gothic church that has been transformed into a food court for the past ten years.
-Across four floors, you can stroll through mouthwatering food stalls, choosing between Neapolitan pizzas, Mexican tacos, and Pad Thai... then settle down at large communal tables!
+Head over to Mercato Mayfair, a deconsecrated Anglician Gothic church that was transformed into a food court ten years ago.
+Over four floors, you’ll meander through enticing food stands, debating whether to go for Neapolitan pizzas, Mexican tacos, or Thai pad thai... before taking a seat at long tables.

-friendly gatherings that have replaced the church benches, or higher up, on a panoramic rooftop where getting a spot is a real challenge.
+friendly gatherings have replaced the church benches, or even higher up, on a panoramic rooftop where securing a spot feels like an obstacle course.
 And guess what?
-Entry is free, whether you consume or not!See this post on Instagram
+The entrance is free, whether you decide to order something or not!See this post on Instagram

 Mercato Mayfair